ajussis/ror.basics/sample_app/README.md

 If repo in a subfolder, Heroku requires the usage of --prefix for push

-git subtree push --prefix hello_app heroku_sample master
+git subtree push --prefix sample_app heroku_sample master

 ## Git branches